makquel/makquel.github.io/_posts/2020-04-25-extreme-learning-machine.md

        [1.],
        [0.]])
 ```
-Check out the ELM's repo for more info.
+Check out the [ELM](https://github.com/makquel/extreme-learning-machine) repo for more info.